 “Plan International believes that everyone — regardless of their gender, age, sex, race, class, religion, ethnicity, ability, language, sexual orientation, or gender identity — should have equal access to opportunities and services, and their safety be prioritised and protected.”

-In light of the announcement made by POTUS about banning transgender soldiers from the military, we would like to remind our supporters that we believe in equality for everyone, regardless of gender or any other characteristic.
+We would like to remind our supporters that we believe in equality for everyone, regardless of gender or any other characteristic.
 See Plan International’s full statement here.

 Since Plan International began its work in 1937, we have been committed to reaching the world’s most vulnerable and excluded people.
-This often includes the LGBTIQ community as they face multiple and unique barriers and vulnerabilities around the world.
+This often includes the LGBTQI+ community as they face multiple and unique barriers and vulnerabilities around the world.

 - They are at increased risk of being abandoned by their families.